rasmussvala/TNM094-Particle-System/README.md

-## TNM094 Labs - Particle System
+# TNM094 - Particle System

-A minimal particle system acting as a foundation for the course labs.
-A small graphical interface is provided for visually editing parameters.

-#### Folder structure

-- /include: Header files
-- /src: Cpp files
-- /unittest: Examples of tests
+This particle system is a part of the course [TNM094 Media Technology - Bachelor Project](https://studieinfo.liu.se/en/kurs/TNM094/vt-2023) at Linköping University 2023.
+It is a minimal particle system with a small graphical interface that allows for visually editing parameters.
+The source code can be found on the [GitLab Repository](https://gitlab.liu.se/tnm094-labs/particlesystem) if permitted.

-#### Setup instructions
+## Setup instructions
 Dependencies:
  - [CMake](https://cmake.org/download/) For cross-platform compiler project generation.
  - [Vcpkg](https://github.com/microsoft/vcpkg) For dependency management